jfroom/jfmk-auth/README.md

 `docker-compose down; docker-compose up -d; docker attach jfmkauth_web_1` A common call chain to stop any existing/hung containers, stand up all services in detached mode, connect to view web service only (to view running log and interact with byebug).

-`docker-compose exec web rails r bin/update` Performs Rails db migration, checks for bundle changes.
+`docker-compose exec web bin/update` Performs Rails db migration, checks for bundle changes.
 This will install any new gems in the container but not the image - see next command.

 `docker-compose build` If Gemfile or Gemfile.lock have changed, docker web image needs to be rebuilt.
 (TODO: make this [more dynamic](http://bradgessler.com/articles/docker-bundler/))

+These [docker shortcuts](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) to clean up old docker images/containers/volumes is very handy.

 ## Database